-Although the HTA found that New Cross Hospital (the 'establishment') had met the majority of the HTA's standards that were assessed during the inspection, one minor shortfall was found against standards for Premises, Facilities and Equipment.
+Although the HTA found that King's College Hospital (the establishment) had met the majority of the HTA's standards that were assessed during the inspection, seven minor shortfalls were found against standards for Consent, Governance and Quality, and Premises, Facilities and Equipment.

-The HTA has assessed the establishment as suitable to be licensed for the activities specified, subject to corrective and preventative actions being implemented to meet the shortfall identified during the inspection.
+The HTA has assessed the establishment as suitable to be licensed for the activities specified, subject to corrective and preventative actions being implemented to meet the shortfalls identified during the inspection.

-Compliance with HTA standards Human Tissue (Quality and Safety for Human Application) Regulations 2007 (as amended) standards
+Compliance with HTA standards

+Human Tissue (Quality and Safety for Human Application) Regulations 2007 (as amended) standards